 When we returned to Thailand to live there for 5 months our budget was obviously slightly different.
 Here is what we have spent per month to live in Thailand:

-Note: the figures below include all our local costs (rent, food, transport) but exclude our travel insurance and taxes.
+Note: the numbers below include all our local costs (rent, food, transport) but exclude our travel insurance and taxes.
 The figures are per month and for 2 people.

 |Expenditure item||Monthly budget (2 people)|

 As you can see above, Thailand is clearly not an expensive destination!
-The flights to get there are relatively cheap (more info a little further on this page) but above all life on the spot is really very affordable.
+The flights to get there are relatively cheap (more info below on this page) but above all life in Thailand is really very affordable.
 The "price-quality" ratio is probably one of the best in Asia if you ask us.
-We are often asked about our tips for saving money while travelling so here are some tips that are more specific to Thailand:
+We are often asked about our tips for saving money while traveling so here are some tips that are more specific to Thailand:

 In terms of accommodation, there is of course everything in Thailand.
-Thailand is also a country that lends itself very, very well to the search for "spontaneous" accommodation, i.e. without booking in advance.
+Thailand is also a country that lends itself very well to the search for "spontaneous" accommodation, i.e. without booking in advance.
 We find, that this is often how we find the best offers...
-And above all, we can compare the accommodations on site and not just rely on the photos.
+And above all, we can compare the accommodations on site and not just rely on the online pictures.

-When we travel in Thailand we usually always book our first 2-3 nights and then we progress spontaneously.
+When we travel in Thailand we usually always book our first 2-3 nights and then we searching for accommodation on the spot.
 In big cities or if we know that we will arrive somewhere late in the evening or very early in the morning then we book but otherwise, we prefer to opt for on-site research.

 To save money on food in Thailand the easiest way is to eat like the locals: i.e. streetfood!
-The food sold on the streets in Thailand is by far the best in the world and above all it is really not expensive!
+The food sold on the streets in Thailand is one of the best in the world and above all it is really not expensive!

 Another good tip: during our stay in Chiang Mai we often went to eat in the markets.
 We lived close to the one behind the university and there we ate in small restaurants/stands for less than one euro per person and it was delicious!